-EPEL is a nonprofit organization located in Elgin, Illinois that serves alongside community partners in the eleven communities in School District U-46 boundaries.
+Elgin Partnership for Early Learning (EPEL) is a non-profit early childhood community collaboration that partners with organizations in the eleven communities within the 90 miles of School District U-46 boundaries.
 EPEL collaborates with partners to provide awareness about the importance of early learning, available resources, and access to early childhood community initiatives and support for families and providers of children under five years of age.
-EPEL examines local data and parent voices to drive decisions to build connected local systems that are easier for families to navigate.
+EPEL examines local data and parent voice to drive decisions to build connected local systems that are easier for families to navigate.

 EPEL is building a connected community dedicated to helping all young children thrive.

 Our children are happy, healthy, and ready for Kindergarten.

 EPEL is driven to ensure that all children have access to quality early care and education in Elgin and surrounding neighborhoods.
 In partnership with our stakeholders, we are committed to promoting policies and practices that intentionally meet the needs of children and families from diverse backgrounds and social identities.

 - Ensure a shared vision for young children is clearly held, broadly disseminated, and acted upon in the community.

 - Support awareness and access for families to high-quality care and early learning experiences.

 - Coordinate efforts across all birth to five programs to increase impact and efficiency.

 - Support quality improvement and capacity building of birth to five professionals and organizations.